slotThe/slotThe.github.io/posts/2022-10-22-emacs-potpourri.md

 [^2]: I am aware of the futility of this—Reddit is almost certainly
       going to be around longer than my personal site will.
-And yet, this feels more correct in some way.
+And yet, this feels "more correct" in some way.

 [^3]: This is a placeholder that's often used when not wanting to
       explicitly quantify over an argument.